-Ellipses show users ideas or words are missing from a sentence or a quote.
-Make sure you don’t change the intent of the original source.
+Ellipses show users that ideas or words are missing from a sentence or a quote.
+Don’t use ellipses to change the intent of the original source.

 Show missing words or ideas with ellipses

 The ellipsis (plural ‘ellipses’) is a character of exactly 3 dots.

 - if you omit words in quoted text

 - to mark an unfinished phrase, clause or sentence.

 - The report is well written, but it needs a thorough review … There is an obvious need for more work.

 - Whitlam’s speech on the steps of Parliament House (‘Well may we say …’) is still widely quoted.

 If there is an ellipsis in the original text you’re quoting, add the phrase ‘ellipsis in original’ in square brackets after the quote.
 Use the same font as the surrounding text.